WHO WE ARE

 Yet, local school boards are the unseen decision makers in your child’s schooling.
 Effectively accountable only at the ballot box at election time, school boards members wield considerable power over the education and social development of children.
 While their primary function is to elect and oversee the superintendent, let’s drill down on what that includes.

-• Allocation and oversight of millions of taxpayer dollars.
+Oversight and approval of how millions of taxpayer dollars are spent.

-• Promoting the involvement of parents and community in education.
+Promote the greater involvement of parents and the community in education.

 OUR VISION

-Every Delaware student (K-12) receives an excellent education that includes advanced knowledge and critical thinking needed to achieve their maximum potential and success in life.
+All Delaware students (K-12) receive an excellent education that gives them advanced knowledge and critical thinking needed to achieve their full potential and success in life.

 OUR MISSION

-Create an informed citizenry about the state of education in Delaware and highlight policy solutions that enable kids to realize their full potential and lead successful lives.
+Create an informed citizenry about the state of education in Delaware and persuade them to take action that helps help kids realize their full potential and lead successful lives.

 FOUNDER